Many people would like straighter teeth but not everybody feels comfortable wearing conspicuous metal braces.

 Invisalign treatment is suitable for 90% of orthodontic cases and the cost is usually equivalent to or lower than ceramic braces.

-If you’re interested in treatment with clear aligners, you can take the Smile Assessment for SmileDirectClub below.
+If you’re interested in treatment with at-home clear aligners, you can take the Smile Assessment for SmileDirectClub below.
 It is an easy way to find out whether your teeth could be effectively treated with at-home aligners.
+And don’t forget to take advantage of any discounts they have on offer!

 Alternatively, you might consider lingual braces.
 Although made from metal, they are hidden behind the teeth so are very hard to detect.
 They can also be completely custom-made to offer more accurate results.
 The downside is they usually cost a lot more than other options.